 Create (and Practice) a Household Disaster Plan

 If you need to leave your home, where will you go – and how will you keep in touch?
 Maintain an up-to-date list of contact information and share it with family members and friends.
 Visit www.ready.gov/hurricanes

 to print and customize a Family Emergency Communication Plan.

 If a storm hits, you may need to survive independently for several days.
 Prepare now by placing your family’s necessities in plastic bins or bags that will keep them dry (and portable).
 According to Ready.gov

 ), a basic emergency kit could contain:

-- Water – one gallon per person per day for at least three days
+- Water – one gallon per person per day for seven days

-- Food – at least a three-day supply of non-perishable items
+- Food – at least a seven-day supply of non-perishable items

 - First aid kit and any prescription medicine required by family members